AlexandriaDAO/core/src/perpetua/perpetua.md

     └── utils.rs (33 lines)
 ```

+UI:
+- New item/shelf button on my library page.
+- Adding markdown items is not optimistic.
+- There's a lot of background loading, like if I go to "My Library" it feels frozen for 10 seconds.

+Backend:
 - Go through perpetua audit.

-- Tag display needs to look better.
-- show topup account in the header toolbar.
-- Items on perpetua display load (need to maybe make the nft ranking setup.)
+- Add payments for making shelves, and maybe elsewhere.

+Functional:
 - We're going to need to be able to add an item in a certain spot.
 Not just the top/bottom.
-- Adding markdown items is not optimistic.
+- Progressive loading of NFTs inside shelves.

+New Canister:
+- Items on perpetua display load (need to maybe make the nft ranking setup.)

+Later:
+- Animate the LBRY changes when doing stuff (and color it when the topup warning is present).